 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 How I turned trash destined for the wood chipper into wood slab treasure thanks to a tolerant neighbor and a portable sawmill.

-Also, prepare for some goofy as hell photos.
+Also, prepare for some goofy photos.

 This story begins with the all-too-familiar sounds of neighbors doing yard maintenance.
 Around here, weekends are filled with the buzzing of mowers, weed/hedge trimmers, and construction.
 And not just at my house!
 I have really grown to appreciate these weekend sounds as a sort of melody our neighborhood makes.
 Miter saws and hammers and leaf blowers in harmony, oh my! 😉

 On one such weekend, I was planning to do a video voiceover for my holiday series when I was interrupted by the sound of my neighbor taking out trees.
 Not really the worst thing in the world, especially considering the pine trees in his yard would sometimes blow needles into my yard.
 The thought of being annoyed over something that would directly benefit me was absurd, so I switched gears to another project.

 Later that afternoon, I happened to be out in the yard to work on something else (I actually forget at this point) and was hit by the lovely smell of fresh-cut wood.
 A huge pile of pine logs sat on the lawn separating our houses, and I strolled by — mainly out of mild curiosity — to check out how large they were.
 I counted some of the rings, sort of just admiring them, knowing that they were likely destined for being made into firewood or mulch chips (pretty common for tree services in this area).